NexRX/restructed/readme.md

 - Allows generating multiple structs from one derive
 - Automatically generates `From<T>` traits for original <> generated structs

+New features planned are available [here](https://github.com/NexRX/restructed/issues/1) on github.
+See below for examples of current usage & features.

 # Usage

 This library requires the `nightly` channel.